ArjitJindal/temp-project/README.md

 ### For first rum

 Ensure you have the local instance of DynamoDB running.
 You need Docker installed and runnable for this.
-Run this command:
+Run this command (with sudo if you're on Linux):

 ```
-docker run -p 8000:8000 amazon/dynamodb-local -jar DynamoDBLocal.jar -inMemory -sharedDb
+npm run start-local-ddb
 ```

 For the first run create the database using: